Gender and religion

-Gender, defined as the range of characteristics pertaining to, and differentiating between, masculinity and femininity, and religion, a system of beliefs and practices followed by a community, share a multifaceted relationship that influences both individual and collective identities.
-The manner in which individuals express and experience their religious convictions is profoundly shaped by gender.
-Experts from diverse disciplines such as theology, sociology, anthropology, and gender studies have delved into the effects of gender on religious politics and societal standards.
-At times, the interplay between gender and religion can confine gender roles, but in other instances, it can empower and uphold them.
-Such insights shed light on the ways religious doctrines and rituals can simultaneously uphold specific gender expectations and offer avenues for gender expression.

-Investigating the relationship between gender and religion entails evaluating sacred texts as well as religious institutions' practices.
-This investigation is part of a greater interest in the phenomenon of religion and is strongly tied to the larger study of gender and sexuality.
-Scholars can better comprehend the complex dynamics of gender within religious contexts by researching how societies and cultures develop gender roles and identities, as well as how gender connects with other societal and cultural categories.
+Religious traditions differ in their beliefs, traditions and practices regarding gender.
+Deities, spirits and other theological beings may be depicted as either possessing or lacking a gender.
+In some religious communities, women are allowed to serve in leadership roles, being ordained as priests, rabbis or imams, while other religious communities forbid women from performing in those roles.
+Religious beliefs and institutions also influence wider societal debates relating to gender, sex and sexuality, including the morality and legality of abortion, divorce, sexuality, and the role of transgender people.

-Sex differences in religion can be classified as either "internal" or "external".
+These differences around gender and sex can be classified as either "internal" or "external".
 Internal religious issues are studied from the perspective of a given religion, and might include religious beliefs and practices about the roles and rights of men and women in government, education and worship; beliefs about the sex or gender of deities and religious figures; and beliefs about the origin and meaning of human gender.
 External religious issues can be broadly defined as an examination of a given religion from an outsider's perspective, including possible clashes between religious leaders and laity; and the influence of, and differences between, religious perspectives on social issues.